blueberrymusic/2D-Animation-and-Interaction/README.md

 If you change any folder or sketch names, remember to change the other name to match.

-I'm offering everything here for free, and as-is.
-I don't guarantee that the programs are free of errors, and I don't assert that they're fit for any application.
-They're offered here as educational reference resources only.

-These videos were a ton of fun to create, and a lot of people have learned from them over the years.
+These videos were a ton of fun to create, and I've had a lot of fun working with many students over the years.
-I am happy with how they address the fundamentals of creative coding and Processing itself, and still do a good job of sharing the pleasure of making interactive art.
+I am happy with how these videos address the fundamentals of creative coding and Processing itself, and I hope they will help lots of new people discover the pleasure of making interactive art.
 Since I don't have the time to actively run the course right now, I am very happy to offer these to offer you the videos and programs for free.